 - allowing you to add and remove views without affecting the underlying data that has already been stored

-Most importantly, once the tables have downloaded, Canvas provides visual data-prep tools for processing and analysis without involving developers or data engineers.
+Most importantly, once the tables have downloaded, Canvas provides visual data-prep tools for data profiling, processing, and analysis without involving SQL developers or data engineers.

 While you can combine data from multiple GA4 properties using the web data export, the Data API, or BigQuery, the easiest and most efficient way to do it is with Analytics Canvas.

 The GA4 connector for Analytics Canvas has been built by data engineers with decades of experience working with GA APIs.
 With our best-in class connector, you can create roll-up reports for both GA4 Standard and GA4 360 accounts, or download your data in bulk.

 You can enjoy all the benefits of our Data Prep software and have access to a best-in-class GA4 data connector from as little as $49/mo.